DianaStrahilova/friends-quiz-pp2/README.md

 ## F.R.I.E.N.D.S The Ultimate Quiz
 ![logo](./assets/readme-images/logo.png)

-Frinds The Ultimate Quiz is a trivia game inspired by the so called famous tv show.
+Frinds The Ultimate Quiz is a trivia game inspired by the famous tv show.

 The Website is live now on [here](https://dianastrahilova.github.io/friends-quiz-pp2/)!